pauldotyu/azure-redcap-paas/Terraform/README.md

 ## Configure REDCap WVD Workstations

 Configuration of secure workstations will be automated using Ansible.
-The `site.yml` ansible playbook found in this repo relies on a few variables needed to  domain join your virtual machines.
-Rather then saving credentials to the repo (never a good thing) we'll use `ansible-vault` to encrypt contents and pass in a `secrets.yml` file on the ansible-playbook run.
+The `site.yml` [Ansible Playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) found in this repo relies on a few variables needed to  domain join your virtual machines.
+Rather then saving credentials to the repo (never a good thing) we'll use `ansible-vault` to encrypt contents leveraging [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) and pass in a `secrets.yml` file on the ansible-playbook run.

 Let's start by creating a vault file: